 Meghan took a few paces to the front window.
 A line of cars like a cortege crept past the front of the house.
 Church goers, thought Meghan, taking macabre delight in passing a house in grief before their weekly rendezvous with God and a sniping fashion critique of what their neighbors considered their Sunday best.

 Perhaps that’s being a little too harsh, she thought as a child’s arm seemed to point straight at her from the rear window of a car.
 I’m grieving.
-I’m allowed, she replied to herself.
-She hadn’t expected the telephone call to Jack’s mother in Boston to go particularly well the wound left by the pointed rebuke was very much open and raw.
+I’m allowed, she replied to herself and even though she hadn’t expected the telephone call to Jack’s mother to go particularly well the wound left by the pointed rebuke was very much open and raw.